YaelPrat/devops-exercise/README.md

 4. go to localhost:5555/users

 5. Create S3 bucket & upload image.png
-    NOTE: the bucket and the image.png needs to be with read access! the bucket need to be ACL enabled
+    NOTE: the bucket and the image.png need to be with read access!
+The bucket needs to be ACL-enabled

-### In The cloud
+### Cloud Computing
 6. create ec2

 7. connect to the ec2 & download git &docker